bbbutterwell/books/wkuf_ch09.md

 ## Kindly Knights & Apple Pie

-*updated 2022-06-11*
+*updated 2022-07-05*

-Normand is standing outside the upstairs sewing room, about to knock on the door, which is entirely closed.
+Normand Angus Morgan is standing outside Bee's upstairs sewing room, about to knock on the door, which is entirely closed.
 There's a paper sign stuck to it with too much masking tape.
 The masking tape looks like it's been recycled from some other projects - all torn up and bent out of shape.
 The sign, which is on lined paper and written in red marker, says, "**Gone Curling.
 Go away.**"

-Normand's niece is one of the three most important, complicated women in his life.
+His niece is one of the three most important, complicated women in his life.
 He has several minutes before the other two arrive.
 He's brought a van-load of groceries.
 Not that Maeve needs any.
-Norm just needed an excuse to have to drive the minivan over the causeway, because then Claudette would insist that she and Olivia get out and walk, and that gives Norm important minutes to apologize to Maeve before he might have to do it in front of Claudette, and with Olivia stomping around mad at everybody and everything in the background and foreground and everywhere.
+Norm just needed an excuse to have to drive the minivan over the causeway, because then Claudette would insist that she and Olivia get out and walk, and that gives him important minutes to apologize to Maeve before he might have to do it in front of Claudette, and with Olivia stomping around mad at everybody and everything in the background and foreground and everywhere.
 That would make the apology at least three times more complicated.
 At least.

-Normand isn't a big fan of messing up in front of people.
-He knows he's not perfect, he'd just rather make his mistakes when nobody is around to point them out so damn quick.
-He already knows damn well about the mistakes.
-No sense in making things worse.
+Olivia says he's being sexist for calling women complicated, just because they are women, but Norm chooses to silently disagree with his daughter on a number of things, that being one of them.

 "Maeve."
 Normand says, in his flat voice.
 "Hey, Maeve."

 He knocks once.
 The sewing room - or Curling Room, as it's called when Maeve is having a moment in there - is small, and he knows his niece is right there on the other side of the door, on a cot, under one or more blankets.
 Depending on her mood, she might have dragged the sewing table in front of the door.
-That would not stop Normand from opening it, just slow him down a bit, but he's not going to open anything anyway.
+That would not stop Normand from opening it, but he's not going to open anything anyway.
 The Curling Room is a protected habitat.
 A person doesn't go in without Maeve's permission, when she's curling.
 That's just the rule.

 "Maeve.
 It's Normand.
 You in there?"